- Click on Library Catalog to go to the sign-in screen for the SAILS system.

-- To make a comment to the Trustees or the Director, you can fill out a form kept at the Circulation Front Desk or email Frank Ward.
+- To make a comment to the Trustees or the Director, you can fill out a form kept at the Circulation Front Desk or email Debbie Clifton.
 This is the appropriate forum if you wish to be heard about policy decisions, for example.

 - If you wish to request a particular book or material be purchased, you can leave a message for any of the librarians and we will either order the book or make it available to you from another library system.